mrcavalcanti/mosaicoo/docs/sources/developers/plugins/custom-panel-option-editors.md

 # Custom panel option editors

-The Grafana plugin platform comes with a range of editors that allow your users to customize a panel.
+The Mosaicoo plugin platform comes with a range of editors that allow your users to customize a panel.
 The standard editors cover the most common types of options, such as text input and boolean switches.
 If you don't find the editor you're looking for, you can build your own.
 In this guide, you'll learn how to build your own panel option editor.

 The simplest editor is a React component that accepts two props: `value` and `onChange`. `value` contains the current value of the option, and `onChange` updates it.